kontaktio/telegraf_archived/plugins/inputs/postgresql_extensible/README.md

   # Define the toml config where the sql queries are stored
   # The script option can be used to specify the .sql file path.
   # If script and sqlquery options specified at same time, sqlquery will be used
+  # A list of databases to pull metrics about.
+If not specified, metrics for all
+  # databases are gathered.
+  # databases = ["app_production", "testing"]
+  #
+  # Define the toml config where the sql queries are stored
+  # New queries can be added, if the withdbname is set to true and there is no
+  # databases defined in the 'databases field', the sql query is ended by a 'is
+  # not null' in order to make the query succeed.
+  # Be careful that the sqlquery must contain the where clause with a part of
+  # the filtering, the plugin will add a 'IN (dbname list)' clause if the
+  # withdbname is set to true
+  # Example :
+  # The sqlquery : "SELECT * FROM pg_stat_database where datname" become
+  # "SELECT * FROM pg_stat_database where datname IN ('postgres', 'pgbench')"
+  # because the databases variable was set to ['postgres', 'pgbench' ] and the
+  # withdbname was true.
+  # Be careful that if the withdbname is set to false you don't have to define
+  # the where clause (aka with the dbname)
   #
   # the tagvalue field is used to define custom tags (separated by comas).
   # the query is expected to return columns which match the names of the